camikazegreen/interview/README.md

     git push -u origin 'UADIGITAL-184'

-(where `origin` is the usual Git shorthand for the upstream repository, here your own fork if one of the various repositories for UA Quickstart themes and features, and the `-u` option updates what the remote repository has configured for its default branch).
+where `origin` is the usual Git shorthand for the upstream repository, here your own fork if one of the various repositories for UA Quickstart themes and features, and the `-u` option updates the branch configuration for the remote repository (unnecessary after the first push to the origin).

 ### 12. Issue a Pull Request